 Decorate your DIY Bug House

-After constructing the DIY bug house, the real fun of decorating began!
+After constructing the DIY bug house, the real fun of decorating begins!
 Initially I didn’t plan on decorating it, but once I got started I just couldn’t stop.
-It was so fun to come up with little things to add!
+It was so fun to come up with little things to add.

 All of the decorations I made for the DIY bug house are made from popsicle sticks.
 We had a big stash of them that I’d bought over time from the Dollar Tree for various crafts.
 I used big ones like these and regular sized ones like these.